codetombomb/grapefruit/README.md

 ## Usage

 1. **Viewing the Page ID:**
-    - Upon clicking the icon, the extension will display the Page ID for the current page.
+    - Upon clicking the Grapefruit icon, the extension will display the Page ID for the current Finalsite page.
+Grapefruit is designed to only be available for use on Finalsite pages only.
 2. **Copying the Page ID:**
     - Click the copy button next to the displayed ID to copy it to your clipboard.
 3. **Viewing ID History:**
-    - Access a history of previously viewed Page IDs within the extension pop-up.
+    - Access a history of previously viewed Page IDs within the extension pop-up by clicking on the "ID History" link.

 ## Contributing

 If you would like to contribute to the development of this extension, feel free to submit a pull request or raise an issue on the repository.
 Contributions are always welcome!

-## License

-This extension is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Support

-For any issues or questions, please contact Tom Tobar at codetombomb@gmail.com open an issue on the GitHub repository.
+For any issues or questions, please contact Tom Tobar at codetombomb@gmail.com or open an issue on the GitHub repository.